S. S. McClure

-Samuel Sidney McClure (February 17, 1857 – March 21, 1949) was an American publisher who became known as a key figure in investigative, or muckraking, journalism.
+Samuel Sidney McClure (February 17, 1857 – March 21, 1949) was an Irish-American publisher who became known as a key figure in investigative, or muckraking, journalism.
 He co-founded and ran McClure's Magazine from 1893 to 1911, which ran numerous exposées of wrongdoing in business and politics, such as those written by Ida Tarbell, Ray Stannard Baker, and Lincoln Steffens.
 The magazine ran fiction and nonfiction by the leading writers of the day, including Sarah Orne Jewett, Mark Twain, William Dean Howells, Joel Chandler Harris, Jack London, Stephen Crane, William Allen White and Willa Cather.

 Biography

 He was born to Thomas and Elizabeth McClure, an Ulster Scots couple in County Antrim in what is now Northern Ireland.
 Young McClure immigrated to Indiana with his mother and brothers when he was nine years old following the untimely death of his father due to a work-related injury.
 Two brothers and a sister of Elizabeth had previously settled in Indiana.
 Following a period of housing instability, Elizabeth married Thomas Simpson, a struggling farmer, to secure them shelter.

 McClure grew up in near poverty on this farm before attending Valparaiso City Public Graded School from 1871 to 1873.
 Beginning in September, 1874, he worked his way through Knox Academy and then Knox College, graduating second in the class of 1881 after having served as editor-in-chief of the student newspaper his senior year.
 While at Knox, McClure met and befriended his future business associates, John Sanborn Phillips and Albert Brady, and his future wife, Harriet Hurd.

 Following college graduation, McClure ended up in Boston after being rejected by Hurd over objections of her father, Knox College professor Albert Hurd.
 In Boston, McClure ingratiated himself with Colonel Albert Pope of the Pope Manufacturing Company, the maker of the Columbia, the first U.S.-made bicycle, Pope having previously taken out advertising in the Knox student newspaper.
 Pope first hired McClure to take charge of the bicycle rink, teaching would-be customers how to ride.
 When the Colonel expressed an interest in publishing a bicycle-themed magazine, however, McClure jumped at the opportunity.
 Phillips joined him as co-editor of the monthly Wheelman, "an illustrated magazine of cycling literature and news."

 After a time, McClure reconciled with Hurd after she admitted to rejecting him only to appease her father.
 They married in September, 1883.
 An offer for McClure to be an editorial assistant with The Century Magazine brought the newlyweds to New York that December.

 The following summer of 1884, McClure established the McClure Syndicate, the first U.S. newspaper syndicate, and published in Sunday newspapers, containing serials of books, recipes and reviews.